DeftaAndrei/Data_Forge-/README.md

 # Data_Forge-
 Processing and refining big data
+I like to see all in terminal is better
+I see the world more clearly in the terminal

 First we have to think about how we can see them
 In these files I want to sort the information and put it in excel but use a python script so that I can sort the data And to make a new excel with the new information and we can easily compress it after

 Read.py